cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   Nihilist animation.
 - Animal now also starts faster.
 Each Animal animation initially starts as a fullscreen windows.

+- The difference between 1.4.41 and 1.4.42 is a tiny fix in the resource file (the signature generation time is now correctly displayed in the Polish version too) and in the dialog "Sign a Document" dialog the default hash function is now SHA1 instead of MD5.
+  Also this readme has been updated.

 - Thanks to the many attentive users, who pointed us to bugs and inconsistencies.